 The Trezor Model T is Trezor’s premium — and first — hardware wallet, complete with a password management and recovery suite.
 Trezor says that using a Model T means that “Securing your digital assets has never been more straightforward.”

-When you start using a Trezor Model T, the first thing it will do is create a “recovery seed” This is a phrase, or set of words, between 12 and 24 words long.
+When you start using a Trezor Model T, the first thing it will do is create a “recovery seed” This phrase, or set of words, is between 12 and 24 words long.
 Write it down and store it safely (offline).
-If you ever forget how to log in, this recovery seed will restore access.
+This recovery seed will restore access if you lost your device or forget the password.
 If you ever lose or break your device, this recovery seed will restore access to your assets.

 Trezor supports thousands of cryptocurrencies, tokens, and other digital assets.
 You can even manage all of these within the Trezor Suite, cloud-based software for crypto asset management.
-Alongside that is a Password Suite, a secure and encrypted system for managing all of your crypto-related passwords and secure keys.
+Trezor Password Suite is a secure and encrypted system for managing all of your crypto-related passwords and security keys.

 - Trezor Model T

 - Model T magnetic dock

 - A full-colour touchscreen (Bright colour LCD – 240×240 pixels)

 - Password and crypto asset management through the Trezor Suite and Password Suite